SCRAM Authentication Mechanisms

 The following example shows how to set the authentication mechanism to the

-default by setting authMechanism
+default by setting authMechanism to DEFAULT in the connection string:

 Important